Penn College News

 Chef Brett M. Bertin, Le Jeune’s chef de cuisine, provides insight to the servers who will pass hors d’oeuvres during a pre-dinner reception in the Keystone Dining Room.

-Nick O. Truax, of Everett, heats housemade andouille sausage.
+Nick O. Truax heats housemade andouille sausage.

 Dominic J. Johnson, a culinary arts technology student from Shippensburg, serves blue cheese biscuits topped with braised lamb shank and rosemary barbecue sauce.